 Enterprises throughout the world are moving their workloads and applications to the cloud.
 Many enterprises use more than one cloud provider, and there are many different reasons that drive this decision, whether it is behind a single or multi-region architecture.

 An Amazon Web Services (AWS) Virtual Private Cloud (VPC) is a private portion of the Amazon Cloud with its own networking environment and gateways to the Internet.
-VPC Peering supports the outset of one-to-one networking connections within two or more VPCs within two different AWS accounts or the one in the same AWS Region.
+VPC Peering supports the outset of one-to-one networking connections within two or more VPCs within two different AWS accounts, or the one in the same AWS Region.

 Amazon VPC enables you to launch AWS resources into a virtual network.
-Instances in either VPC can communicate with each other as if they are within the same network.
+VPC can communicate with each other as if they are within the same network.
 You can build a VPC peering connection between your own VPCs, or with a VPC in another AWS account.
 The VPCs can be in different regions.

 AWS uses the current infrastructure of a VPC to build a VPC peering connection.
-It is not a gateway or a VPN connection, and does not have a distinct piece of physical hardware.
-There is no single point failure for communication or a bandwidth block.
+It is not a gateway or a VPN connection, and it does not have a distinct piece of physical hardware.
+There is no single point failure for communication or bandwidth block.

 With the primer of VPC peering features, life is at ease for AWS users.
 With the support of VPC peering connectivity, you will be able to connect two Amazon VPCs, which would then enable you to route traffic between them with the aid of private IP addresses.

 Saves time as you don’t need to spin up a new database instance into a different VPC.
 The applications in different VPCs can access databases with ease.

 VPC peering does not take in any additional cost.